DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 *Output schema unknown*

 ### Pool_UpdateProperties
-This fully replaces all the updateable properties of the pool.
+This fully replaces all the updatable properties of the pool.
 For example, if the pool has a start task associated with it and if start task is not specified with this request, then the Batch service will remove the existing start task.

 ```js